Beschreibung

 Klappentext

-This is the essential story of how the Middle East of 1900 became the Middle East of today - and tomorrow.
+From one of our most renowned historians, this is the fascinating and essential story of how the Middle East of 1900 became the Middle East of 2025.